-It will be a minimum requirement of all suppliers that they must be able to meet Council's and all legislated Work Health and Safety (WHS), risk management and insurance requirements.
-This includes completion of Council's online WHS induction for contractors.
+It will be a minimum requirement of suppliers that they must be able to meet Council's and all legislated Work Health and Safety (WHS), risk management and insurance requirements in line with Council's Contractor Management Plan.
+This may include completion of Council's online WHS induction for contractors.

-The supplier must typically be included on Council's Contractor List prior to the awarding of any contract and provide to Council a copy of their;
+The supplier must typically be included on Council's contractor induction list prior to the awarding of any contract and provide to Council a copy of their;

-- Public Liability Insurance (\$20,000,000)
+- Public Liability Insurance (\$20,000,000);

-- Workers Compensation
+- Workers Compensation;

-- Vehicle Insurance
+- Vehicle Insurance; and

-- Personal Cover Insurance (if the supplier is an individual)
+- Personal Cover Insurance (if the supplier is an individual).

-If this documentation is not provided to Council or not kept up to date, Council is not obliged enter into any business agreements with that supplier.
+If this documentation is not provided to Council or not kept up to date, Council is not obliged to enter into any business agreements with that supplier.